How to Maximize Cash-Back Rewards on Mobile Wallet Purchases

 Learn How Your Digital Wallet Works

-Aside from credit and debit cards, you can also load loyalty rewards cards and gift cards into a digital wallet.
+Along with credit and debit cards, you can also load loyalty rewards cards and gift cards into a digital wallet.

-- The last card you used to make a purchase through the app
+- The last card you used to make a purchase through the app.

-- A card you choose from the app at checkout
+- A card you choose from the app at checkout.

-- A card you've set up as a default payment method
+- A card you've set up as a default payment method.

 Maximizing Rewards With Your Wallet-Linked Credit Card